Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/jwtcookieauthentication.md

 alwaysopen: false
 ---

-JWTCookieAuthentication is a asp.net core authentication mechanismen created for supporting JWTTokens as bearer tokens and JWTTokens.
+JWTCookieAuthentication is a asp.net core authentication mechanismen created for supporting JWTTokens as bearer tokens and JWTTokens in Cookies.
+It is based on [JWTBearer](https://github.com/aspnet/Security/tree/master/src/Microsoft.AspNetCore.Authentication.JwtBearer)

-This is created for scenarios where you have need for API that will be accessed from system with
+This is created for scenarios where you have need for APIs that will be accessed from system with help of bearer tokens and from
+Single Page Applications (SPA) where you want to protect the JWT from this SPA.
+(Xss attacks)

 This is created as a seperate C# Project and published as a Nuget Package [here](https://www.nuget.org/packages/JWTCookieAuthentication/)

+## Features Consumer

+- Support Verification of JWT Tokens as bearer tokens
+- Support Verification of JWT Tokens from cookie
+- Configureble name of cookie used
+- Automatic detection if request contains Authorization bearer token or JWT in cookie
+- Uses standard JWT Library for verification and generation.
+- Uses OpenID connect well known endpoint to retrieve the JSON Web Key (JWK) used to sign JWT from the [JSON Web Key Set](https://auth0.com/docs/jwks)
+- Support rotating of JWK (TODO)

-## Features
+## Features IP Provider
 - Support Generation of JWT Tokens as bearer tokens
 - Support Generation of JWT Tokens inside Cookies
-- Support Verification of JWT Tokens as bearer tokens
-- Support Verification of
 - Configureble name of cookie used
 - Configurable Signing Ceritcate
-- Configurale Verification certificate
-- Automatic detection if request contains
 - Uses standard JWT Library for verification and generation.
+- Uses OpenID connect well known endpoint to retrieve the JSON Web Key (JWK) used to sign JWT from the [JSON Web Key Set](https://auth0.com/docs/jwks)
+- Support rotating of JWK (TODO)

 ## How To Configure JWTCookieAuthentication